 - ⅓ cup canola oil

 - ¾ cup skim milk (or your choice of non-dairy)

 - 1 teaspoon pure vanilla extract

-- 1 cup fresh, stemmed strawberries, chopped in small chunks
+- 1 cup chopped fresh strawberries

-- In a medium bowl, whisk together the flours, baking powder, baking soda, cinnamon, and salt.
+- In a medium bowl, whisk together the flour, baking powder, baking soda and salt.
 Set aside.

 - In a large bowl, vigorously whisk the eggs, coconut sugar and oil until frothy (about 1 minute).
 Whisk in the canola oil, milk, vanilla and banana.

 - Stir in the dry ingredients until just incorporated, then fold in the chopped strawberries.